The False 9 Is Dead. Here Is What Killed It and What Replaced It

 Not Guardiola, and not Messi.
 The deep-lying centre-forward was already dismantling defences in the 1930s and 1950s — the modern false 9 is a re-discovery, not an invention.
 Matthias Sindelar roamed for Austria’s Wunderteam in the early 1930s, and Nándor Hidegkuti perfected it for Hungary’s Magical Magyars two decades later.

 Here is the historical echo that matters: the roaming forward of the 1950s did not survive either.
-Within a decade, Helenio Herrera’s Inter had answered it with catenaccio — strict man-marking plus a spare defender, the libero, who picked up exactly the kind of floating forward that had embarrassed England.
+Within a decade, Helenio Herrera’s Inter had answered it with catenaccio — Italian for “door bolt” — strict man-marking plus a spare defender, the libero, who picked up exactly the kind of floating forward that had embarrassed England.
+Britannica traces Herrera’s system directly to the Swiss verrou, which had put a free man behind the defence precisely so that nobody breaking through arrived unattended.
+It worked: Herrera’s Grande Inter won three Serie A titles and back-to-back European Cups in 1964 and 1965.
 The lesson of 1953 is the lesson of 2009.
 A novel roaming role wins until defences reorganise to swallow it, and then the orthodox finisher comes back.
 Football had already run this exact experiment.
 We just forgot.

 When did the false 9 reach its peak?

-The summit was the 2012 European Championship final, when Spain beat Italy 4-0 in Kyiv on 1 July with no recognised striker on the pitch at all.
-Vicente del Bosque started Cesc Fàbregas, a central midfielder, in the false 9 role — for the third time that tournament — and let David Silva, Iniesta and Fàbregas rotate through the front line until Italy’s back four lost track of all of them.
+The false 9 peaked at Euro 2012, when Spain beat Italy 4-0 in Kyiv on 1 July with no recognised striker on the pitch at all — still the largest winning margin in any European Championship final.
+Vicente del Bosque started Cesc Fàbregas, a central midfielder, in the false 9 role — for the third time that tournament, having first used it against the same opponents in the group stage — per UEFA’s match report, and let David Silva, Iniesta and Fàbregas rotate through the front line until Italy’s back four lost track of all of them.

 Silva headed in after 14 minutes from a Fàbregas cross.
-By half-time it was 2-0 and Italy were chasing shadows.
+By half-time it was 2-0 and Italy were chasing shadows; Spain did not introduce a recognised forward until Fernando Torres replaced Fàbregas on 75 minutes, with the game already gone.
 This was the strikerless idea taken to its logical extreme: not a forward dropping deep, but an entire attack of interchanging midfielders, each occupying a different line, none of them a fixed target.
 It worked because the opponent pressed and chased.
 Spain wanted Italy to come out, because every time a defender stepped forward, a passing lane opened behind him.
-For three or four seasons, the false 9 looked less like a tactic and more like the future of the sport.
+That win made Spain the first side to take three consecutive major tournaments, and for three or four seasons the false 9 looked less like a tactic and more like the future of the sport.

 Why did the false 9 stop working?